-This book is aimed primarily at undergraduate students and has been written in such a way that early chapters present largely factual material and later ones discuss and analyse theories, as well as considering critical concepts and issues.
-It uses a large number of case studies, at different scales, focusing on locations from many areas of the world, including the UK, Spain, France, Italy, the USA, Australia, New Zealand, Africa, Asia and Antarctica.
+The first edition of this book was aimed primarily at undergraduate students, and this remains the intention of this second edition.
+The early chapters present largely factual material on geography and tourism and later ones discuss and analyse theories, as well as considering critical concepts and issues.
+It uses a large number of case studies (several based on my own research) at different scales, focusing on locations from many areas of the world, including England, Scotland, Spain, France, Italy, the USA, Australia, New Zealand, Africa, Asia and Antarctica.